gatsbyjs/gatsby/CONTRIBUTING.md

   additions or modifications here.
 * Make sure to double check your grammar and capitalise correctly.
 * Commit and push to your fork.
-* Create an pull request from your branch.
+* Create a pull request from your branch.

 ## Development tools